merl-dev/Redis.jl/README.md

 ## HiRedis branch

 Merges a debugged version of HiRedis.jl, based on the C-language hiredis interface to Redis.
 Thus far all basic commands pass tests without modification to the original Redis.jl API.
-Performance enhancements are significant, see BenchmarkNotes.md for examples.
+Performance enhancements are significant, see BenchmarkNotes.md for examples. **Redis responses are no longer converted to complex types.

 In order to maximize performance, send string commands using `do_command`:  for example, instead of `set(conn, "akey", "avalue")`, use `do_command(conn, "set akey avalue")` in order to bypass command parsing.
 In addition, for use cases where Redis server responses are not required immediately, use pipeline commands: `pipeline_command(conn, "set akey value")`.
-In certain scenarios further performance enhancements can be attained by setting the Julia `ENV` key "REDIS_CONVERT_REPLY" to `false` before `using Redis`.
-This will bypass all response conversions and return the original Redis server response.

 _TODO_:
 * key-prefixing
-* ~~Pipelines~~, Transactions, Sentinels, and Pub/Sub need refactoring to pass tests
-* Add `start`, and `done` to `StreamScanners` -- not sure we need to implement an iterator interface since they aren't true iterators
+* Sentinels tests
-* ~~Implement the libhiredis `RedisAsyncContext` and `redisAsyncCommand` interfaces~~ not implemented, unnecessary
+* Implement the libhiredis `RedisAsyncContext` and `redisAsyncCommand` interfaces
 * Clusters remain without commands nor tests
-* Write "REDIS_CONVERT_REPLY" test suite (basically, duplicate current test suite)
 * create a clean benchmark suite
-* see ROADMAP.md

 ## Basics